MakeSchool-Tutorials/Orange-Tree-SpriteKit-Swift4/P02-Setting-the-Scene/content.md

 > Let's start by removing the `Actions.sks` file.

 Great!
 Now let's do some configuration of our scene.
 Orange Tree will be played in *landscape* mode, just like Angry Birds.
-We need to change a setting in our project file to ensure our game does not try and run in *portrait* mode by mistake.
+You need to change a setting in your project file to ensure your game does not try and run in *portrait* mode by mistake.

 > [action]
 > Open the project file (the top one in your project tree).
 Go to *Deployment Info* and uncheck the *portrait* setting